TorgeSchwark/BS-Temperature/README.md

-Only the code to train the NN not the Data itself for to get the Data see: https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalLandTemperaturesByCity.csv
+Code to train Neural Networks on the climate Dataset: https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data?select=GlobalLandTemperaturesByCity.csv

+Data has to be added in a directory "data_To_Process"

+To run this Code first run data_processing.py
+For more Information about the Dataset run analyse_data.py The Data parser is implemented in data_parser.py
+And the Code for training the Neural Networks in code_NN.py

+REQUIREMENTS:
+-To use Pandas with Numpy use version pandas==1.3.3